|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 After being written off, this aircraft was stripped for usable parts and abandoned.
 At the end of the war, it was buried in a pit at Finschafen Airfield.
 Until 1999, this aircraft remained buried at Finschafen Airfield.

-Shipped to Westpac Restorations at Rialto Airport in California.
-During 2003-2004, this wreckage was stored at their facility during 2003-2004.
+Afterwards, this P-38 was again placed into a container and shipped overseas to Westpac Restorations at Rialto Airport in California.
+During 2003-2004, this wreckage was stored at their facility.
 At the time, details on this aircraft were unknown due to non-disclosure agreement with the owner/client Paul Allen / Flying Heritage Collection.

-This recovery was cited as an illegal recovery in the PNG Government Public Accounts Committee Report in 2006.
+During 2006, the aircraft removed were cited as an illegal recovery in the PNG Government Public Accounts Committee Report (PAC Report).

 Today, this aircraft is under restoration at Westpac Restorations in Colorado Springs.
 During May 2009, the twin tail booms under restoration.
 Both engines were tested on October 26, 2015.
 Restored in the markings of the 39th Fighter Squadron "White 33".
 Restored for Jim Slattery.